ambient-innovation/ambient-package-update/README.md

 # Ambient Package Update

 This repository will help keep all Python packages maintained by [Ambient Digital](https://ambient.digital) tidy and up-to-date.

 This package will render all required configuration and installation files for your target package.

 Typical use-cases:

-* A new Python or Django version was release
+- A new Python or Django version was released
-* A Python or Django version was deprecated
+- A Python or Django version was deprecated
-* You want to update the Sphinx documentation builder
+- You want to update the Sphinx documentation builder
-* You want to update the linter versions
+- You want to update the linter versions
-* You want to add the third-party dependencies
+- You want to add the third-party dependencies

 ## Versioning

 This project follows the CalVer versioning pattern: `YY.MM.[RELEASE]`

-# Installation

-1. Ensure you have installed Python >=3.11 and the binary is in your system path
-2. Clone this package from GitHub
-3. Navigate into the project directory
-4. Execute scripts/setup_venv.ps1 on Windows or scripts/setup_venv_unix.sh on Unix/macOS

 ## How to update a package

 These steps will tell you how to update a package which was created by using this updater.

-* Navigate to the main directory of this package
+- Navigate to the main directory of **your** package
-* Activate your virtualenv
+- Activate your virtualenv
-* Run `python .\main.py render-templates [PACKAGE_NAME]`
+- Run `python -m ambient_package_update.cli render-templates`
-* Open your target package in the IDE, validate the changes and increment the version accordingly
+- Validate the changes and increment the version accordingly
-* Release a new version of your target package
+- Release a new version of your target package

 ## How to create a new package

 Just follow these steps if you want to create a new package and maintain it using this updater.

-* Create a new repo at GitHub
+- Create a new repo at GitHub
-* Check out the new repository in the same directory this updater lives in (not inside the updater!)
+- Check out the new repository in the same directory this updater lives in (not inside the updater!)
-* Create a directory ".ambient-package-update" and create a file "metadata.py" inside.
+- Create a directory ".ambient-package-update" and create a file "metadata.py" inside.

 ```python
 from ambient_package_update.metadata.author import PackageAuthor